Scroll for more photos! - Limited USA Supply

 - Completely handmade samurai sword.

-- Comes serialized with Certificate of Authenticity.
+- Serialized with Certificate of Authenticity.

 Miyamoto Musashi was a famous Japanese swordsman and is believed to have been one of the most skilled swordsmen in history.
 Musashi, as he is often simply known, became legendary through his outstanding swordsmanship in numerous duels, even from a very young age.
 He is the founder of the Hyoho Niten Ichi-ryu, or Niten Ryu style of swordsmanship and wrote Go Rin No Sho, The Book of Five Rings, a book on strategy, tactics, and philosophy that is still studied today.